August Wilson: The Pittsburgh Cycle

 Chicago's Goodman Theatre was the first theater in the world to produce the entire 10-play cycle, in productions which spanned from 1986 to 2007.
 Two of the Goodman's productions—Seven Guitars and Gem of the Ocean—were world premieres.
 Israel Hicks produced the entire 10-play cycle from 1990 to 2009 for the Denver Center Theatre Company.
 Geva Theatre Center produced all 10 plays in decade order from 2007 to 2011 as August Wilson's American Century.
 The Huntington Theatre Company of Boston has produced all 10 plays, finishing in 2012.
 During Wilson's life he worked closely with The Huntington to produce the later plays.
 Pittsburgh Public Theater was the first theater company in Pittsburgh to produce the entire Century Cycle, including the world premiere of King Hedley II to open the O'Reilly Theater in Downtown Pittsburgh.

 TAG – The Actors' Group, in Honolulu, Hawaii, produced all 10 plays in the cycle starting in 2004 with Two Trains Running and culminating in 2015 with Ma Rainey's Black Bottom.
 All shows were Hawaii premieres, all were extremely successful at the box office and garnered many local theatre awards for the actors and the organization.
 The Black Rep in St. Louis and the Anthony Bean Community Theater in New Orleans have also presented the complete cycle.

 In the years after Wilson's death the 10-play cycle has been referred to as The August Wilson Century Cycle and as The American Century Cycle.

-Two years before his death in 2005, August Wilson wrote and performed an unpublished one-man play entitled How I Learned What I Learned about the power of art and the power of possibility.
+Two years before his death in 2005, Wilson wrote and performed an unpublished one-man play entitled How I Learned What I Learned about the power of art and the power of possibility.
 This was produced at New York's Signature Theatre and directed by Todd Kreidler, Wilson's friend and protégé.
 How I Learned explores his days as a struggling young writer in Pittsburgh's Hill District and how the neighborhood and its people inspired his cycle of plays about the African-American experience.

 Personal life

 Wilson was married three times.
 His first marriage was to Brenda Burton from 1969 to 1972.
 They had one daughter, Sakina Ansari, born 1970.
 In 1981, he married Judy Oliver, a social worker; they divorced in 1990.
 He married again in 1994 and was survived by his third wife, costume designer Constanza Romero, whom he met on the set of The Piano Lesson.
 They had a daughter, Azula Carmen Wilson.
-Wilson also was survived by siblings Freda Ellis, Linda Jean Kittel, Donna Conley, Barbara Jean Wilson, Edwin Kittel and Richard Kittel.
+Wilson also was survived by siblings Freda Ellis, Barbara Jean Wilson, Linda Jean Kittel, Richard Kittel, Donna Conley and Edwin Kittel.